Josipa Lisac: Collaborations and guest appearances

 During her career, Lisac has collaborated with a number of prominent acts, making guest appearances on a number of records.

 In 1971, she appeared as guest vocalist in the rock epic "1941." by progressive rock band Korni Grupa.
 "1941." was written on the lyrics of Branko Ćopić and originally recorded as a soundtrack for the Jedan čovek jedna pesma (One Man – One Song) television series, directed by Jovan Ristić and with mise-en-scène written by Momo Kapor.
-The composition was released in 1979 as Korni Grupa's posthumous studio album 1941..
+The composition was released in 1979 as Korni Grupa's studio album 1941.
 In 1986, she made a guest appearance on the album Jahači magle (Fog Riders) by the rock band Bajaga i Instruktori, in the song "Ja mislim 300 na sat" ("I Think at 300 kmph").
 In 1994, she made a guest appearance on Boa album Kraj djetinjstva (The End of Childhood), in the song "Kao mir" ("Like Peace").
 In 1994, she also made a guest appearance on Telephone Blues Band live album Telephone Blues Band & All Stars Session, recorded on their concerts held in the club Saloon on 28 and 29 of March 1994, receiving the Porin Award for Best Female Vocalist for the album song "Po prvi put" ("For the First Time").
 She made a guest appearance on the song "Kralj ulice" ("King of the Street") by the band Roderick Novy, released on their 2001 album O čemu pjevamo kada pjevamo o ljubavi (What Do We Sing About When We Sing About Love).
 She recorded vocals for the song "Posve slobodna" ("Completely Free"), released on Elvis Stanić's 2005 album Bolja strana svijeta (Better Side of the World).
-On the 2010 album Makedonsko srce kuca u 7/8 (Macedonian Heart Beats in the 7/8 Rhythm) by Garo & Tavitjan Brothers she made a guest appearance in the cover of the traditional song "Kalin mome".
+On the 2010 album Makedonsko srce kuca u 7/8 (Macedonian Heart Beats in the 7/8 Rhythm) by Garo & Tavitjan Brothers she made a guest appearance in the cover of the traditional song "Kalino mome".
 She appeared on the album 2014 album Sjene (Shadows) by the band Quasarr, in the song "Ljubav" ("Love").
-She made a guest appearance in the new version of Hladno Pivo song "Soundtrack za život" ("Soundtrack for Life"), released on the band's 2017 compilation 30 godina Greatest Hits (30 Years Greatest Hits).
+She made a guest appearance on the re-recording of Hladno Pivo's song "Soundtrack za život" ("Soundtrack for Life"), released on the band's 2017 compilation 30 godina Greatest Hits (30 Years Greatest Hits).

-In 1994, she took part in the recording of the album Dynamo by the theatre troupe Monžastroj, the album featuring the music from their play Everybody Goes to Disco from Moscow to San Francisco.
+In 1994, she took part in the recording of the album Dynamo by the theatre troupe Montažstroj, the album featuring the music from their play Everybody Goes to Disco from Moscow to San Francisco.
 She made a guest appearance on the 1998 live album Viva la Habana! by the Latin music band Cubismo, singing in their version of her song "Na, na, na, na".